The Role of a Holistic Therapist

 Beauty Therapist’s perform treatments such as various facials, (sometimes this includes using electrical machines).
 Waxing, (including intimate waxing), eye lash and brow enhancements are also part of the wide variety of treatments available on a beauty therapist’s menu.

-However, a professional Holistic Therapist will take more time to ask questions and understand your concerns.
+However, a professional Holistic Therapist will take more time to ask questions and understand your concerns, therefore your appointment time will also be longer.
 They will skilfully use a combination of holistic treatments to promote balance physically and emotionally, but most importantly they will genuinely care about your health and wellbeing and wish nothing but the very best for you.

 That’s not to say that beauty therapist’s won’t care about you, but the overall approach will be different, and their care will be more centred on your visual appearance.
 Having said that, it’s a well known fact that visiting your regular Beauty Therapist can also have therapeutic benefits on your mental health and emotional well-being.

 I truly believe everybody benefits from having regular holistic therapies.
 This also includes you, if you suffer with stress and any of the following conditions.

 - fertility issue

 It’s worth noting that Reiki is also beneficial for cancer patients who are contraindicated from having other treatments.

 The many holistic treatments you could choose from, include reiki, aromatherapy massage, swedish massage, deep tissue massage, reflexology, indian head massage, hopi ear candles, sound healing and much more.